dcunited001/dcunited001.github.io/_drafts/international-trends-2020.md

       there has been contained to that region (AFAIK. i'm not a scholar on asiatic history)
 - i can't really elaborate on this

+### Russia/Ukraine

+### Middle East

+### Balancing It Out

+Because opportunities are not being so stagnated in South America and Africa, we should be establishing strong ties in these places.
+China is.
+We can't let China outpace our diplomacy in Africa because Africa, as made obvious above, is a major source large-scale demand for investment and infrastructure products.
+Therefore, Africa is going to increase sharply in significance from 2020 through 2050, economically and politically.
+Africa is going to remember who helps them out through this time when they start investing in infrastructure like never before.

+India is also incredibly important in the global economy because they are a nation of one billion powering itself through an industrial transformation.
+The dynamics of this transformation differ greatly from that of China's industrial transformation because India can supply both ends of the supply/demand equation and is much more likely to be able to help themselves through this.
+China fueled it's decade long stint of double digit GDP growth with American consumerism and American debt.
+India doesn't need to do that, but needs access to Asian markets through the South Sea.
+This global shift in the economy is going to make Singapore much more relevant, although the benefits of this may fall moreso to China if they pull off this South Sea bullshit.

+# Misc

+### fusion

+- "game-ending. if you get fusion, you win the game." 'nuff said

+### supply chain "dimension"

+- supply chain dimension of the American & Global Economies
+  - reference arguments from article on regulating conflict minerals trade in african nations
+  - elaborate on mechanics/dynamics of shifting supply chains
+    - especially in the context of novel materials/fabrication tech

+- structure of entities/costs/markets in the medical industry
+  - in context of research, change in regulation to facilitate faster research and faster time-to-market
+  - in the context of miracle treatments, turning formerly untreatable illnesses into trivially treated ones.
+Or rendering prohibitively expensive treatments into worthlessly broken profit machines.
+  - it makes a big difference on the size of health care in proportion to other units in the American and global economies.
+- the tale of asclepius, who almost cured every disease and was thus struck down my zeus, who feared the immortality of man.
+  - people have been aware of the problems inherent in the economics of medicine for a long, long time.